DIAGNijmegen/rse-sagemaker-shim/README.md

 The application contains:

-- A `click` cli client with options to launch a web server or invoke a job directly
+- A `click` cli client with options to launch a web server
 - A `fastapi` web server that implements the SageMaker endpoints
 - and `pydantic` models that interface between S3, and run the original inference jobs.